Types of Workplace Testing

-Employers in Nevada, Florida, Texas, Colorado, Georgia, Idaho, Maine, Nebraska, South Dakota, and other states are using instant drug testing, or point of collection testing (POCT), for their pre-employment and random drug testing programs.
+Employers in Nevada, Florida, Texas, Colorado, Georgia, Idaho, Maine, Nebraska, South Dakota, and other states are using instant drug testing, or point of collection testing (POCT), for their pre-employment and random drug and alcohol screening programs.

 Employer programs can be set up so that the designated employer representative can electronically order the instant drug test for a candidate located anywhere in the country, and an e-mail order form is sent to the candidate.
 Express Results Online is an instant, online, urine drug testing solution from Quest Diagnostics specially designed for employers who need to make fast, informed business decisions based upon the results of their drug tests.
 LabCorp performs rapid tests at most of its specimen collection labs nationwide.
 LabCorp's rapid test process, or RADAR, program involves the collector running an initial screen on-site at the point of collection.